SAP/ui5-tooling-webc/CONTRIBUTING.md

 ### How to Release?

-> Make sure to use at least NPM v8.x!
+:warning: Make sure to use at least NPM v8.x!

 First, make sure that you pull the latest state of the GitHub repository and then proceed with the following steps: